nordic-institute/X-Road/doc/Architecture/arc-sec_x_road_security_architecture.md

 ### 7.3 Minimum Supported Client Security Server Version

-For increases the security of the X-Road ecosystem, it is security best practice to limit the minimum version of the client's Security Server to communicate with the service provider's Security Server.
-For detail, refer to [UG-SEC](#Ref_UG-SEC) section 4.1.
+To increase the security of the X-Road ecosystem, it is recommended to limit the minimum version of the client Security Server that is allowed to access a service.
+Service providers can configure a minimum client Security Server version that's required to consume their services.
+For details, refer to [UG-SEC](#Ref_UG-SEC) section 4.1.

 ## 8 Input Validation